OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseMap_v2.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Directly connect object to use that object's space.</p>
+        <p class="scene-class-attr-comment">Directly connect object to use that object's space.</p>

     </p>